 Structure and cell signaling are two functions that are often interrelated.
 When a fat enters the cell and becomes part of a cell membrane or a mitochondrial membrane, it is not just providing structure.
 It is also affecting cell signaling.

 How Structure Affects Cell Signaling

-One way a fat that is part of the structure of a membrane may affect cell signaling is by changing the shape of channels that go through the membrane.
+For example, one way a fat that is part of the structure of a membrane may affect cell signaling is by changing the shape of channels that go through the membrane.
 These channels allow various molecules to pass from one compartment of the cell to another.
-Different fats in a membrane will cause a channel to be open more or closed more.
+Consequently, different fats in a membrane will cause a channel to be open more or closed more.

 DHA is a polyunsaturated omega-3 fat that has a strong effect on health.
 One of its effects is to make a cell channel known as a BK(Ca) channel open more easily.
 This channel is one that allows potassium to move from one compartment to another inside the cell to affect cell signaling.

 In heart muscle cells, the BK(Ca) channels let potassium flow from one area to another depending on the calcium concentration in parts of the cell (1).
 When the calcium concentration inside the mitochondria gets too high, another channel known as the mPTP channel lets fluid in and the cell dies (2).
 By letting potassium flow into the mitochondria, the BK(Ca) channel can stop the mPTP channel from killing the heart muscle cell, discussed here.

 An important way that DHA protects the heart is by opening the BK(Ca) channel, making it easier for potassium to pass through the channel.
 As a result, there is less heart muscle cell death, less scarring in the heart, and less heart failure.